Manage your ZDM Proxy instances

 Collect the logs

-You can easily retrieve the logs of all ZDM Proxy instances using a dedicated playbook (collect_zdm_proxy_logs.yml).
-You can view the playbook’s configuration values in vars/zdm_proxy_log_collection_config.yml, but no changes to it are required.
+You can view the playbook’s configuration in vars/zdm_proxy_log_collection_config.yml, but no changes are required to run it.

 ansible-playbook collect_zdm_proxy_logs.yml -i zdm_ansible_inventory

-This playbook creates a single zip file, called zdm_proxy_logs_<current_timestamp>.zip, containing the logs from all proxy instances, and stores it on the Ansible Control Host Docker container in the directory /home/ubuntu/zdm_proxy_archived_logs.
+This playbook creates a single zip file, zdm_proxy_logs_TIMESTAMP.zip, that contains the logs from all proxy instances.
+This archive is stored on the Ansible Control Host Docker container at /home/ubuntu/zdm_proxy_archived_logs.

-To copy the zip file from the container to the jumphost, open a shell on the jumphost and run the following command:
+3. To copy the archive from the container to the jumphost, open a shell on the jumphost, and then run the following command:

 Change a mutable configuration variable